avvo/json_org_api_client/README.md

 )
 ```

-All class level finders/creators should return a `JsonApiClient::ResultSet` which behaves like an Array and contains extra data about the api response.
+All class level finders/creators should return a `JsonOrgApiClient::ResultSet` which behaves like an Array and contains extra data about the api response.

 ## Handling Validation Errors

 [See specification](http://jsonapi.org/format/#errors)

-Out of the box, `json_api_client` handles server side validation only.
+Out of the box, `json_org_api_client` handles server side validation only.

 ```ruby
 User.create(name: "Bob", email_address: "invalid email")